jfstack/aws-csa-study-notes/aws-rds-faq.md

 Read replicas allow you to have a read-only copy of your production database.
 This is achieved by using asynchronous replication from the primay RDS instance to the Read Replica.
 You use Read Replicas primarily for very read-heavy database workloads.

-- Used for scaling, not disaster control!
+- Used for scaling out, not disaster control!
 - Must have auto backups turned on in order to deploy a Read Replica
 - You can have up to 5 Read Replica copies of any database.
-- You can have Read Replicas of Read Replicas _(inception)_ - mindful of latency
+- You can have Read Replicas of Read Replicas _(involves higher latency)_
 - Each Read Replica will have its own DNS end point.
 - You can have Read Replicas that have Multi-AZ
 - You can create Read Replicas of Mulit-AZ source databases